35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 32. Walk by Pantera

-The song’s guitar riff only has 3 notes.
-However, the addition of a swing feels and a bit of syncopation produces a rather complex harmonic.
+The song’s guitar riff only has three notes.
+However, the addition of a swing feels, and a bit of syncopation produces a rather complex harmonic.
 You also get a very unusual first fret bend.
 Not many guitarists bend the strings near the neck as the strings are too stiff.
 Execute these tricks, however, and you can easily perform this 1991 groove metal song.

 33. Skeletons of Society by Slayer

-Want to learn a new trick you can incorporate in your guitar-playing?
+Want to learn a new trick you can incorporate into your guitar playing?
 I suggest Slayer’s Skeletons of Society.
 It is easy to accomplish the main rhythm of the song with a few basic fingerstyles.
 However, if you want to up the ante of your heavy metal guitar playing, then you should try the half-a-spider chord trick.

 34. Symphony of Destruction by Megadeth